Site fees for caravan parks in North Wales

 2) DO SITE FEES GO UP?

-3) SO WHAT AMOUNT FOR SITE FEES SHOULD I BE PAYING?
+3) SO WHAT AMOUNT SHOULD I BE PAYING?

-Stick within your own comfortable budget for yearly planning; most owners find the easiest way to save for site fees is to put a monthly figure away so that it’s already set aside when the bill comes in.
+Stick within your own comfortable budget for yearly planning; most owners find the easiest way to save is to put a monthly figure away so that it’s already set aside when the bill comes in.

 4) WHY PAY SITE FEES?